 The main objective of this partnership is to involve SMEs to the Industry 4.0 paradigm by increasing their absorption of specialised digital services.
-There is an identified need to facilitate the transition of SMEs towards the Industry 4.0 paradigm to boost their integration into digital (global) value chains by fostering the adoption of specialised digital services.
+There is an identified need to facilitate the transition of SMEs towards the Industry 4.0 paradigm, to boost their integration into digital (global) value chains by fostering the adoption of specialised digital services and to increase data collection in order to monitor the production.
 This means technological, behavioural and business model change for them.
 For Industry 4.0 paradigm, the digital transformation is the one of the most important business trends.
-To be successful, the digital transformation has to involve not just single companies, but all the partners across the extended value chain.
+To be successful, the digital transformation has to involve not just single companies, but all the partners across the extended value chain, including Digital Innovation Hubs.
 The digitalisation should allow partners along the supply chain:

 - to improve products and/or services;